Nymphaeales

 The Nymphaeales are an order of flowering plants, consisting of three families of aquatic plants, the Hydatellaceae, the Cabombaceae, and the Nymphaeaceae (water lilies).
 It is one of the three orders of basal angiosperms, an early-diverging grade of flowering plants.
 At least 10 morphological characters unite the Nymphaeales.
 One of the traits is the absence of a vascular cambium, which is required to produce both xylem (wood) and phloem, which therefore are missing.
 Molecular synapomorphies are also known.

 The Plant List, created by the Royal Botanic Gardens, Kew and Missouri Botanical Garden recognizes about 70 species in 11 genera within the order, but a phylogenetic study of the genus Nymphaea implies that the number of species could be more than 90.
 The difference in species numbers is due almost entirely to the difficulty of delineating species in the genus Nymphaea.

-All of the species are rhizomatous aquatic herbs with a broad leaf base and large, showy flowers.
+Most of the species are rhizomatous aquatic herbs with a broad leaf base and large, showy flowers.

+Description

+Vegetative characteristics

+Nymphaeales are rhizomatous or tuberous, aquatic or sub-aquatic, annual or perennial herbs.
+The leaves are submerged, floating, or emerged.
+The floating leaves are 1 mm to 3.2 m wide.

+Generative characteristics

+The plants are bisexual, monoecious or dioecious.

 Fossils

 The fossil record consists especially of seeds, but also pollen, stems, leaves, and flowers.
 It extends back to the Cretaceous.
 The crown group of the Nymphaeales has been estimated to be about 112 million years old.
 Some have suggested that this age might be too old.

 A basal member of Nymphaeales, Monetianthus, is known from Early Cretaceous Portugal.
 A fossil member of the Nympheaceae is Jaguariba from the Early Cretaceous of Brazil.
 Several Cretaceous-age Cabombaceae genera are also known, including Scutifolium from Jordan, Pluricarpellatia from Brazil, and Brasenites from Kansas.
 The fossil genus Notonuphar, thought to be a close relative of the modern Nuphar, is known from Eocene-aged sediments from Seymour Island, Antarctica.
+The genus Brasipelta Krassilov has been described from the late Cretaceous of Israel.
 The aquatic plant fossil Archaefructus from the Early Cretaceous of Liaoning, China possibly also belongs to this group.